dixieflatline76/Spice/CREATING_NEW_PROVIDERS.md

 ## Reference

-See `pkg/wallpaper/providers/pexels/pexels.go` for the reference implementation of all these patterns.
+See `pkg/wallpaper/providers/wikimedia/wikimedia.go` or `pkg/wallpaper/providers/pexels/pexels.go` for the reference implementation of all these patterns.